Sounders finally yield goal in run of play, but unbeaten streak lives on after tie with Whitecaps

 The striker has scored in each of Seattle’s three matches since a three-week international break.
 Ruidiaz was called up by his Peru national team for World Cup qualifying matches but not the Copa America tournament.
 Peru plays Venezuela in a group-stage match Sunday.

 Ruidiaz is behind Los Angeles Galaxy striker Chicharito Hernandez in MLS’s Golden Boot race.
-Ruidiaz has team while Chicharito has 10.
+Ruidiaz has nine while Chicharito has 10.

 Atencio returned to the starting lineup after suffering a quad injury earlier this season.
 Nouhou missed a third straight start due to an adductor strain.
 Smith was slotted in at left wingback after missing the start for the midweek game against Real Salt Lake on Wednesday.